Control of unpaper¶

 Overrides the path to Tesseract’s data files.
 This can allow simultaneous installation of the “best” and “fast” training data sets.
 OCRmyPDF does not manage this environment variable.

 Controls the number of threads Tesseract will use.
-OCRmyPDF will manage this environment if it is not already set.
-(Currently, it will set it to 1 because this gives the best results in testing.)
+OCRmyPDF will manage this environment variable if it is not already set.

 For example, if you have a development build of Tesseract don’t wish to use the system installation, you can launch OCRmyPDF as follows: